Residency and Citizenship

 Becoming a Singapore Citizen

-A Singapore PR above 21 years old with at least two years of permanent residence may wish to apply for Singapore citizenship under the Economic Scheme.
+A Singapore PR above 21 years old with at least two to six years of permanent residence may wish to apply for Singapore citizenship.
 You may proceed to submit your citizenship application electronically to ICA via the e-SC for consideration.
 Each application made is considered according to the prevailing policies based on the merits of the case.

 For any enquiries on immigration matters, you may contact the ICA at: